tomekm01/SO2_projekt/README.md

 # Spacja Najeźdźcy

-This is a simple ASCII space invaders game implemented in Python using the curses library to present capabiliteis of multithreading.
+The project is a space invaders-style game implemented in Python using the curses library for terminal-based graphics.
+It features multithreading to manage various game aspects simultaneously.

 ## How to Play